angband/angband/docs/attack.rst

 Carrying a weapon in your backpack does you no good.
 You must wield a weapon before it can be used in a fight.
 A secondary weapon can be kept by keeping it in the backpack, and switching it with the primary weapon when needed.
-This is most often used when switching between a melee weapon and a digging tool, or when carrying two weapons, each of which provides a rare power that the character needs at two separate times.
+This is most often used when switching between two weapons, each of which provides a rare power that the character needs at two separate times.
+Note that a digging tool need only be carried in your pack, as when you try to dig your best digging tool will automatically be used.

 Weapons have two main magical characteristics, their enchanted ability to hit and their enchanted ability to do damage, expressed as '(+#,+#)'.
 A